PhD on artificial intelligence for air pollution

 Air pollution is one of the major environmental causes of human illnesses, premature deaths, and the climate change phenomenon worldwide.
 WHO estimates that 99 per cent of the global population is exposed to high levels of air pollutants, being a major threat to climate and health.
 Thus, more efforts are needed to improve the air quality for a cleaner and healthier air for people and the environment, yet enabling a more sustainable development of the industry and the society.
 The recent advances in the areas of artificial intelligence (AI), big data and internet of things (IoT) have increased our capability to better predict how air pollution influences human well-being and the environment.

 Thus, this research project aims to research, develop and build AI-based clean air systems and solutions that can help to:

-- mitigating exposure to traffic pollution in and around schools;
+- Mitigate exposure to traffic pollution in and around schools

-- putting green infrastructure into action to lower air pollutants concentrations;
+- Put green infrastructure into action to lower air pollutants concentrations

-- developing clean air engineering for smart cities;
+- Develop clean air engineering for smart cities

-- using IoT and low-cost air pollution sensors for better air quality forecasting.
+- Use internet of things and low-cost air pollution sensors for better air quality forecasting.

 We seek for exceptional candidates that are willing to develop AI-based clean air solutions by researching and building cutting-edge approaches and techniques in the fields of deep learning, physics-informed and graph neural networks, spatial-temporal modelling, model explainability and interpretability, time series foundation models, physical modelling and data-driven approaches, among others, applied to the challenges related to the field of air pollution.